bcolb/CheatSheets/DataStructures/DataStructures.md

 * Grandchild - child of a child
 * Path - a sequence of nodes such that n(i) is the parent of n(i+1).
 The length is the number of edges on the path.
 In a tree there is exactly one path from the root to each node.
 * Depth - the depth of a node is the length of the unique path fromo the root to the node.
-* Height - The height of a node is the length of the longpest path from the node to a leaf - with all leaves are at height 0.
-The height of a tree is the height of its root.
+* Height - The height of a node is the length of the longest path from that node to a leaf.
 * Ancestor/Descendant - if there is a path from node 1 to node 2, node 1 is an ancestor or node 2, and node 2 is a decendant of node 1.
 If they are not equal then they are proper ancestors/descendants.

 **Uses**